DSXiangLi/DecryptPrompt/README.md

   - Reflexion: Language Agents with Verbal Reinforcement Learning  :star:
   - LLM+P: Empowering Large Language Models with Optimal Planning Proficiency
   - Search-in-the-Chain: Towards Accurate, Credible and Traceable Large Language Models for Knowledge-intensive Tasks
+  - Data-Copilot: Bridging Billions of Data and Humans with Autonomous Workflow
 - 工具微调方案
   - Toolformer: Language Models Can Teach Themselves to Use Tools :star:
   - Tool Learning with Foundation Models